 An Aging Population

 In industries with particularly acute recruiting dilemmas, immigrant workers serve an even more vital role.
-Brookings Insititute study found that an increase in the share of the foreign-born labor force decreased the likelihood of the elderly living in an institution, compared to aging in place.
+A Brookings Insititute study found that an increase in the share of the foreign-born labor force decreased the likelihood of the elderly living in an institution, compared to aging in place.
 Based on their model, an average 65-year-old in 2000 would have been 10% less likely to live in an assisted care facility if immigration levels remained at their 1980 levels.
 The U.S. population is gradually aging and the demand for healthcare workers is set to surge.

 New estimates from the Census show the median age in the U.S. hit a record-high of 38.9 years old.
 During the post-war boom of the 50s and 60s, the average age was significantly lower, a period of substantial GDP and wage growth.
 Future estimates put the median at 43.1 years old by 2050, proving the crucial need for an infusion of younger workers to bolster the prime-age workforce and provide critical care to our seniors.